SEMULIKI NATIONAL PARK

 About 4 ethnic groups do reside adjacent Semuliki National Park.
 They include the Bamba and Bakonjo that live around the valley and mountain slopes.
 They depend largely on farming mainly on cash crop growing especially coffee, cocoa and food crops.
 The Batuku do live around the rift valley floor, north of Semuliki National Park and they are pastoralists.
 The Batwa pygmies on the other hand-are renowned hunters and gatherers and they are found around the Ituri side.
 This group depended much on Semuliki forest for survival.

-Activities to do Semuliki National Park
+Activities to do Semuliki Valley National Park

 Game viewing